Chicken Cacciatore with Mozzarella

 • 1 garlic clove, minced

-• 1/3 cup dry white wine, Chenin Blanc will be good
+• 80 ml (1/3 cup) dry white wine, Chenin Blanc

-• 400g tinned, chopped tomatoes
+• 400 g tin, chopped tomatoes

-• 125ml (1/2 cup) chicken stock
+• 125 ml (1/2 cup) chicken stock

-• 1/4 teaspoon dried red chilli flakes
+• 1.25 ml (1/4 teaspoon) dried red chilli flakes

 • peel of 1 small lemon